Workbook setup for ticket submits

 2. Tickets and workbooks should be separated by supplier

-4. Remove any lines that do not need to be cancelled.
+4. Remove any lines that do not need to be cancelled from the sheet.

 5. Submit a push request and note that the lines in the push need to be cancelled.